Should I Mist My Money Tree? (+Ideal Humidity)

 Please note: Simplify Plants is reader-supported.
 Some links in the post are affiliate links and I get a commission from purchases made through links in the post.

-Does money tree like humidity?
+Do money trees like humidity?

 In the tropical regions of South America and Central America, the money tree receives ample humidity.
 This allows them to grow up to 60 feet in their natural environment.

-The cold air coming from the Aircon can also damage the money tree as it will dry out the plant.
+The cold air from the Aircon can also damage the money tree as it will dry out the plant.
 Avoid placing the money tree directly in front of an Aircon.

 The money tree requires a lot of humidity, and misting can add that humidity to the plant.